 Students are not able to receive further financial aid at this or any other institution until the repayment is made in full.
-Academic transcripts withheld, and a student will not be able to register for the next semester.
-It is important that repayment is made in the Financial Aid

-Office as promptly as possible.
+Academic transcripts will be held, and a student will not be able to register for the next semester.
+It is important that repayment is made at the Campus Office as promptly as possible.
 A student is not eligible to receive federal financial aid at any college until repayment is made.